ashwinisriniv/ashwinisriniv/README.md

 - 👋 Hi, I’m @ashwinisriniv
 - 👀 I’m interested in leveraging data to create equitable healthcare systems
-- 🌱 I’m like data.
+- 🌱 I like data.
 I also like science
 - 💞️ I'm passionate about the use cases of AI and its applicability in the healhtcare sector.
 I want to leverage data to uncover global health insights and increase healthcare equity across underserved populations.